GluuFederation/docs-ce-prod/docs/source/operation/fine-tuning.md

 The Gluu Server is designed for Linux.
 Therefore, the following can be tuned as needed:

 !!!
 Note
-    Most of the configurations below can be tuned in `/etc/security/limits.conf`, however it may depend on OS.
+    Most configurations below can be tuned in `/etc/security/limits.conf`, however it may depend on OS.

 1. Increase TCP Buffer Sizes
    ```